Athletic girl exercising outside in the heat and sun

 Am I too hot?

-When it gets toasty outside, we start to sweat.
-The body is trying to regulate its temperature within a safe range.
+When it gets toasty outside, we start to sweat as the body is trying to regulate its temperature within a safe range.
 Cooling mechanisms include an increased heart rate, the familiar sweating, and flushed cheeks as more blood rises to the skin’s surface.
 If steps are taken to cool down at this point, symptoms will not progress into anything more serious.

 If you’re lightheaded, abnormally fatigued, have muscle cramps, are feeling faint, or have a headache or tunnel vision, you’re on your way to a heat-induced illness.
 Stop any physical activity, get to a cool place, and start rehydrating.